OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/smoke-detector-esp32.md

 ### Timers
 Timers allow an output to automatically turn `off` a set number of seconds after being turned `on` (configurable via `timerSeconds`, which defaults to 60 seconds).

-If another `on` command is sent while the timer is running, it will reset to zero and being counting down again.
+If another `on` command is sent while the timer is running, it will reset to zero and begin counting down again.
 If an `off` command is sent the timer will be cancelled and the output turned `off` immediately.

 ## Configuration
 Each INPUT or OUTPUT can be configured by publishing an MQTT message to this topic: